Gravitational-wave imprints of compact and galactic-scale environments in extreme-mass-ratio binaries: Gravitational radiation

 To express the GW components in terms of the position, $Z^i(t)$, velocity, $v^i(t)=dZ^i/dt$, and acceleration vectors $a^i(t)=d^2Z^i/dt^2$, we use Eqs. \eqref{metpert} and \eqref{Ttt} to obtain \cite{Canizares:2012is}

+LISA's response to an incident GW depends on the antennae patterns $F^{+,\times}_{I,II}$ of the detector (see Refs. \cite{Cutler:1997ta,Barack:2003fp,Destounis:2020kss} for their intricate functional forms), thus the total waveform detected by LISA is

-Even though LISA's response to an incident GW is rather intricate and depends on the antennae response pattern \cite{Cutler:1997ta,Barack:2003fp}, we will simplify our analysis by assuming a detector that lies at a luminosity distance $d$ with orientation $\boldsymbol{n}=(0,0,1)$ with respect to the source, and only utilize Eq. \eqref{GW_formula} for our phenomenological waveform analysis that follows, since it accommodates the most fundamental part of gravitational radiation.
+where $\alpha=\{I,II\}$ is the channel index of the detector's antennae.
+We will simplify our analysis by assuming a detector that lies at a luminosity distance $d$ with fixed orientation $\boldsymbol{n}=(0,0,1)$ with respect to the source and that the primary's polar and azimuthal angles are fixed at the equatorial plane due to spherical symmetry (this choice simplifies a lot the response patterns of the antennae).

+A typical data stream observed by a detector contains both the signal of the source and some noise, but in our case we will assume that the noise is stationary and Gaussian with zero mean.
+Furthermore, we assume that the two data streams are uncorrelated and the noise power spectral density of LISA $S_n(f)$ (that includes instrumental, galactic and extra-galactic confusion noise \cite{Cutler:1997ta,Barack:2003fp}) is the same at both channels.
+This allows for a single-channel approximation.
+For more details we refer the reader to Refs. \cite{Cutler:1997ta,Barack:2003fp,Canizares:2012is,Destounis:2020kss}.